What is On-premises?

 On-premises

 In comparison, on-premises resources offer finite storage and compute power.
-Since on-prem resources like servers have limited memory, organizations need to consider the way in which they want to use them and how long they think they will maintain them.
+Due to limited memory, organizations must plan how to use and maintain on-prem servers efficiently.
 Often, this leads to underspend or overspend while also limits things like application, database, and storage use.

 Payment model